bgd-labs/aave-proposals-v3/src/20240617_AaveV3Avalanche_UpdatePoRExecutorV3Robot/UpdatePoRExecutorV3Robot.md

 ## Motivation

-With the release of Aave V3.1, it is no longer necessary to set the asset's LTV to zero before freezing during the execution of an emergency action on a Proof of Reserve alert.
-Moreover setting LTV to zero will break the setting of LTV back to normal value on unfreeze.
+With the release of Aave V3.1, it is no longer necessary to set the asset's LTV to zero before freezing during the execution of an emergency action on a Proof of Reserve alert, as the protocol does it both actions in batch.
+Moreover setting LTV to zero that way would break the "rollback" mechanism (pendingLtv) of LTV back to normal value on unfreeze.

 The robot for the updated version of [Proof of Reserve Executor](https://snowscan.xyz/address/0xb94e515615c244ab25f7a6e592e3cb7ee31e99f4) is registered in this proposal and the existing one is being canceled.